Genetic Diagnosis (PGD or PGS)

 3. Extended Embryo Culture

 The genetic analysis takes approximately one to two days.
 The embryos that were biopsied on day 3 will be typically transferred at the morula (day 4) or blastocyst (day 5) stage.
 Once the results of the PGD analysis are obtained, the embryos that did not show abnormalities can be transferred.
-If X and Y testing has been done, the gender could be selected as well.

 The accuracy of PGD cell analysis approaches one hundred percent but it is not guaranteed.
 It is possible, even though highly unlikely, that embryo(s) that have tested as normal may not be genetically perfect.